gapotchenko/Gapotchenko.FX/Source/Data/Integrity/Checksum/Gapotchenko.FX.Data.Integrity.Checksum.Crc32/README.md

 Among all other posibilities, it is recommended to use the standard CRC-32 algorithm which comes under CRC-32, CRC-32/ISO-HDLC, CRC-32/ADCCP, CRC-32/V-42, CRC-32/XZ, PKZIP aliases and is available via `Crc32.Standard` property.

-All other predefined algorithms are available via the properties of `Crc32.Attested` class.
+All other predefined algorithms are available via the corresponding properties of `Crc32.Attested` class.

 ## Custom CRC-32 Algorithms